International Prenatal Infection Prevention Month | Promoting Awareness of Maternal Infection and Birth Injury

 In honor of International Prenatal Infection Prevention Month, the birth injury team at Reiter & Walsh ABC Law Centers is taking the opportunity to share a brief overview of the various infections that, left untreated or mismanaged, can cause dangerous and permanent birth injuries.
 Additionally, we’ll go on to explain which medical mistakes surrounding care for maternal infection constitute medical malpractice.
 Should you have any legal questions of case inquiries as you read through the page’s material, we encourage you to reach out to our legal team here.

-Maternal infections are infections in a pregnant woman that can transmit through the blood stream, placenta or birth canal during pregnancy, labor and delivery.
+Maternal infections are infections in a pregnant woman that can transmit through the bloodstream, placenta or birth canal during pregnancy, labor, and delivery.
 Left undiagnosed, mismanaged or untreated, maternal infections can result in severe, permanent disabilities and injuries in a fetus or newborn baby.

 - Group B Streptococcus (GBS): GBS, a common bacterium found in the female intestines and genital tract, is present in roughly 1 in 4 pregnant women.
-Although it is often harmless to the mother, GBS can cause injury, infection and death in a fetus or newborn.
+Although it is often harmless to the mother, GBS can cause injury, infection, and death in a fetus or newborn.
 GBS is treatable with antibiotics.
 Birth injuries and complications associated with untreated GBS include premature birth, seizures, brain damage, cerebral palsy, meningitis, sepsis, intellectual and developmental disabilities (I/DD) and more.
 To learn more about GBS and birth injury, visit this page.

-- Chorioamnionitis: Also known as intra-amniotic infection, chorioamnionitis is a maternal infection characterized by an ascending infection in or inflammation of the fetal membranes.
+- Chorioamnionitis: Also known as intra-amniotic infection, chorioamnionitis is a maternal infection characterized by an ascending infection or inflammation of the fetal membranes.
 It is most commonly the result of another untreated maternal infection.
-Complications and birth injuries associated with chorioamnionitis include premature rupture of membranes (PROM), preterm birth, sepsis, meningitis and villitis.
+Complications and birth injuries associated with chorioamnionitis include premature rupture of membranes (PROM), preterm birth, sepsis, meningitis, and villitis.
 To learn more about chorioamnionitis and birth injury, visit this page.

 - Villitis: Villitis is the inflammation of the placenta’s chorionic villi surface.
 Chorionic villi develop to maximize surface area contact with maternal blood for nutrient and gas exchange with fetal blood.
 Complications and birth injuries associated with villitis include intrauterine growth restriction (IUGR), premature rupture of membranes (PROM) and preterm birth, meningitis, brain damage (including cerebral palsy and periventricular leukomalacia), sepsis, fetal death and more.
 To learn more about villitis and birth injury, visit this page.

-- Urinary Tract Infection (UTI): An infection of any of the body’s urinary systems, which include the kidneys, bladder, ureters and urethra.
+- Urinary Tract Infection (UTI): An infection of any of the body’s urinary systems, which include the kidneys, bladder, ureters, and urethra.
 Untreated UTIs can cause dangerous and permanent birth injuries and obstetrical complications including intrauterine infection, premature birth, infant brain damage and neonatal infection.
 Birth injuries and complications associated with untreated urinary tract infections include intrauterine growth restriction (IUGR), low birth weight, premature birth, premature rupture of membranes (PROM), cerebral palsy, chorioamnionitis, preeclampsia, anemia and fetal death.
 To learn more about urinary tract infections and birth injury, visit this page.

 - Bacterial Vaginosis (BV): Bacterial vaginosis is a common bacterial infection of the vagina resulting from an imbalance of a woman’s naturally occurring bacteria.
 1 in 4 women experience BV during pregnancy, and many experience recurring infections.
 Gardnerella vaginalis is a bacterium associated with BV.
-Without treatment this bacterium can cause of premature birth, premature rupture of the membranes (PROM) and miscarriage with resultant cerebral palsy, fetal death, infant brain damage and related injuries.
+Without treatment, this bacterium can cause premature birth, premature rupture of the membranes (PROM) and miscarriage with resultant cerebral palsy, fetal death, infant brain damage and related injuries.
 To learn more about bacterial vaginosis and birth injury, visit this page.